tyntec/api-collection/chat-api/v2/samples/requesting_new_localization.md

 These are examples on requesting new localizations for WhatsApp templates.

-You need to have a template requested before.
+You must have requested a template before.

 In general a localization of a template can consist of the following three components: